-- Steering Committee members requested time for feedback from Regional Committees

-- All feedback was due by 3/24/23.

-- Feedback was received from 4 regions.

-- An additional 3 regions wrote to confirm that they were presenting the CBoR at their regional committees but did not submit anything further.
+At last month's meeting, Steering Committee members requested time for feedback from Regional Committees.
+All feedback was due by March 24th.
+Feedback was received from 4 regions; an additional 3 regions wrote to confirm that they were presenting the CBoR at their Regional Committees but did not submit anything further.
+CoC staff reviewed the feedback given:

-- Most feedback was positive.

-Feedback: One region suggested changing the name of the policy because a document exists within NC DHHS governing care of Adult Care Homes that has a similar title.

-• The LEAC declined to offer any edits to the title of the CBoR.
-This is not a government document and little crossover exists with agencies operating Adult Care Homes.

-Feedback: One region detailed a number of critiques to the policy, focusing on:

-Client accountability: A concern was cited regarding client accountability & responsibility to the program in which they participate.

-• The feedback cited a concern that, without a system of accountability for their actions, clients would continue making poor decisions.

-• Each agency has policies & procedures that detail services offered, safety protocols, & any expectations of clients for participating in the program.
-The CBoR does not affect agency policies in any way beyond the NC BoS CoC Written Standards.

-Feedback: One region detailed a number of critiques to the policy, focusing on:

-Client participation: The feedback received detailed a concern that clients would not be able to be mandated to participate in helpful activities & that they would not succeed if they were allowed to "only do what they want."

-- The NC BoS CoC Written Standards already clearly states that services cannot be mandatory. - The CBoR simply provides a procedure to an existing policy. - Includes a clause to protect agencies that services should not be mandated "outside of rules & expectations explicitly stated at shelter entry"

-Feedback: Concerns about whether this policy should apply to agencies not funded through the CoC & how that process would work

-- The CBoR does not actually initiate a new grievance process. - The CoC Code of Conduct policy allows for the Steering Committee to form an ad-hoc work group to address a grievance. - The CBoR is a client facing policy that attempts to establish a baseline of respect throughout the geographic CoC, not certain agencies.

-Overall LEAC response
+- One region suggested changing the name of the policy because a document exists within NC DHHS governing care of Adult Care Homes that has a similar title. - Response: The LEAC declined to offer any edits to the title of the CBoR.
+This is not a government document and little crossover exists with agencies operating Adult Care Homes. - One region detailed a number of critiques to the policy, focusing on client accountability: - A concern was cited regarding client accountability & responsibility for the programs in which they participate. - The feedback cited a concern that, without a system of accountability for their actions, clients would continue making poor decisions. - Response: Each agency has policies & procedures that detail services offered, safety protocols, & any expectations of clients for participating in the program.
+The CBoR does not affect agency policies in any way beyond the NC BoS CoC Written Standards. - One region detailed a number of critiques to the policy, focusing on client participation: - The feedback received a detailed concern that clients would not be able to be mandated to participate in helpful activities & that they would not succeed if they were allowed to "only do what they want." - Response: The NC BoS CoC Written Standards already clearly state that services cannot be mandatory.
+The CBoR simply provides a procedure to an existing policy. - Includes a clause to protect agencies that services should not be mandated "outside of rules & expectations explicitly stated at shelter entry." - Concerns about whether this policy should apply to agencies not funded through the CoC & how that process would work. - Response: The CBoR does not actually initiate a new grievance process.
+The CoC Code of Conduct policy allows for the Steering Committee to form an ad-hoc work group to address a grievance.
+The CBoR is a client-facing policy that attempts to establish a baseline of respect throughout the geographic CoC, not certain agencies.